NCEAS/vegbank2/helm/README.md

 ...

 # You can get the logs of the initContainer like such, replacing the argument after the '-c' flag with the initContainer you want to check
-$ kubectl logs vegbankapi-bb94bf498-6fpw4 -c vegbankapi-reconcile-postgres --timestamps
+$ kubectl -n dev-vegbank logs vegbankapi-bb94bf498-6fpw4 -c vegbankapi-reconcile-postgres --timestamps
 2025-09-25T10:10:11.129037693-07:00 vegbankdb-cnpg-rw:5432 - accepting connections
 2025-09-25T10:10:11.129130874-07:00 CNPG is acception connections.
 2025-09-25T10:10:11.129146915-07:00 Database Restore Requested, restoring from specific dump file

-$ kubectl logs vegbankapi-bb94bf498-6fpw4 -c vegbankapi-apply-flyway --timestamps 2025-09-25T10:35:06.910428714-07:00 ## Flyway Env
+$ kubectl -n dev-vegbank logs vegbankapi-bb94bf498-6fpw4 -c vegbankapi-apply-flyway --timestamps 2025-09-25T10:35:06.910428714-07:00 ## Flyway Env
 2025-09-25T10:35:06.914609424-07:00 FLYWAY_PASSWORD=SecretVeggies2092
 2025-09-25T10:35:06.914645452-07:00 FLYWAY_USER=vegbank